Strategos-Sama/NEXTUS/README.md

 # NEXTUS

-A port scanning python script!
+A port scanning python script! -Based on the book Violent Python

 Want documentation?
 Look at the code... it is commented :P

-Based on the book Violent Python

-Strategos - Saikono
+Strategos_Sama - 「Sai・ko・no」

-'#pastebin'
+・#pastebin・